bkleinen/bkleinen.github.io/classes/ss2020/m1-web/index.md

 each part - Web Technology, Visual Computing and Game Technology - to pass the lab part of M1 Media Programming.
 There will also be questions in the exam regarding topics covered in all three lab parts.

-For Web Technology, you will have to prepare and hand in 3 project reports together with the source code of your projects.
+For Web Technology, you will have to prepare and hand in 2 assignent reports.
 The project reports have to be prepared as PDF and describe what you did, what you learned, what worked and what didn't work.
 You will find detailed instructions for each week on the [assignments](assignments) page.
 The project reports are due at 22:00 on the night before the next meeting and need to be uploaded to Moodle.